aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/modern/the-past-didnt-go-anywhere-making-resistance-to-antisemitism-part-of-all-of-our-movements.html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
-<strong>Bringing an understanding of Jewish oppression into Israel/Palestine/Jewish-Arab work:</strong> *"A Big Piece is Missing From This 'Peace'," by Loolwa Khazzoom, in Clamor #5 (2000) [See links]; "O Havruta O Mituta: How to Strengthen the Palestine Solidarity Movement By Making Friends With Jews," by Guy Izhak Austrian (2003) [See links]; Jews and Arabs, by Albert Memmi (1975/1976)
+<strong>Bringing an understanding of Jewish oppression into Israel/Palestine/Jewish-Arab work:</strong> *"A Big Piece is Missing From This 'Peace'," by Loolwa Khazzoom, in Clamor #5 (2000) [See links]; "O Havruta O Mituta: How to Strengthen the Palestine Solidarity Movement By Making Friends With Jews," by Guy Izhak Austrian (2003) [See links]; <em>Jews and Arabs</em>, by Albert Memmi (1975/1976)
 </div></td></tr>